DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 end
 ~~~

-A couple of notes regarding this code
+A couple of notes regarding this code:

- - we don't need a get action since all data is already loaded from *gantt#data*
+- we don't need the get action since all data is already loaded from *gantt#data*
- - *"progress"* property may not have a default value on the client-side, we need to provide a default value just in case
+- the *progress* property may be not initialized on the client by default, so we need to provide the default value here.
+Alternatively, we could have defined the default value in the model class,
+(which can be done, for example, using [migration](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html))
- - an action that creates new item should return database id of newly inserted record back to the client
+- an action that creates a new item should return the database id of a newly inserted record back to the client

-After that we need to add a new routes to the config, and users will be able to view/create/update and delete tasks in our gantt chart:
+After that we need to add the new routes to the config, and users will be able to view/create/update and delete tasks in our gantt chart:

 {{snippet config/routes.rb}}
 ~~~js
 Rails.application.routes.draw do